tjohann/ambient_tracking_with_raspi/README.md

 DockerPi Sensor Hub
 -------------------

 I use the DockerPi Sensor shield (https://wiki.52pi.com/index.php/DockerPi_Sensor_Hub_Development_Board_SKU:%20_EP-0106), direct connected to the raspi.
-The resulting problem is, that the ECU could have an effect on the measured temperatur.
+The resulting problem is, that the ECU has an effect on the measured temperatur.
 One way around is to make shure, that the ecu consumes as less power as possible.
+Actual measurements show, that all temperature values on the board are not usable (see ./Documentation/temperature_correction.pdf).
+Another efect with the external temperature module is, that the surface is reflecting.
+So when it is located outside and the sun shines on it, the measured results are not the air temperature.

+Result: I have some correction values used in amtrack (and in the database).
+Also i use the external temperature sensor as the only temperature sensor and ignore the others.
+In addition i add the CPU temperature to the database, so an correction is possible.

 Display